PeteHaitch/personal_website/content/post/2018-02-05-wedding-artwork.md

 Over the Australian summer, I flew home from Baltimore to attend the wedding of two of my dearest friends, Kirsty and Kelly.
-I had the added excitement of helping officate their ceremony and could not have been more thrilled.
+I had the added excitement of helping officiate their ceremony and could not have been more thrilled.
 There's was to be the first legal same-sex marriage in Tasmania, the southernmost state of Australia.
 Needless to say, it was a bloody incredible day, as recorded in several media articles, including